 Just like in a private limited liability company, the liability of its members is limited by the contribution to the capital.
 Just like in the case of Cypriot businesses, the management is assured by the general meeting of the shareholders, but is mandatory to also appoint a board of directors, in charge with taking the daily decisions.
 Our team of specialists in company registration in Lithuania can help you start any type of company in this country.

 The simplest form for a Lithuanian business is the sole proprietorship, which is formed by a single entrepreneur.
 The main advantages of the Lithuanian sole proprietorship are that it is not necessary to submit a minimum share capital and the whole profits can be claimed by the owner.
 The main disadvantage of incorporating a Lithuanian sole proprietorship is that the liability of the entity is owned by this investor so in case of bankruptcy, his/her assets can be claimed to cover the debts.

 Other forms of small businesses in Lithuania – other form of business where the liability of the owners is unlimited is the Lithuanian general partnerships, which are formed by at least two individuals joined together by the same objectives under a single name (usually a combination of the general partners’ names).
 Just like in the case of the sole proprietorship, in case of bankruptcy the personal assets of the members are not protected.
 Our experts in company registration in Lithuania can help you set up any type of company and can guide you through the entire process.

 Another type of partnership that is available for incorporation in this country is the limited partnership, that needs for its registration a general partner and a silent partner.
 The general partner must know that he or she will become fully liable for the company’s debts (meaning, with his or her personal assets), but the person will also be entitled to full managerial rights and decisions.
 At the opposite side is the silent partner, who must bring a contribution and his/her liability depends on that contribution.

 Foreign companies also have several types of business forms available for registration.
-These are: the subsidiary, which is an independent structure from the parent company and it can be set up as a limited liability company, the branch office, which will carry out the exact activities of the foreign company and will depend on it, and the representative office which, can act as a liaison channel between the parent company and clients and partners in Lithuania
+These are: the subsidiary, which is an independent structure from the parent company and it can be set up as a limited liability company, the branch office, which will carry out the exact activities of the foreign company and will depend on it, and the representative office which, can act as a liaison channel between the parent company and clients and partners in Lithuania.

 Our specialists in company registration in Lithuania can help you choose the right type of entity based on the activities you want to undertake here.
 We can also advise on the types of licenses needed to start a business in this country.

 Company formation in Lithuania

 In the beginning of the process for company incorporation in Lithuania, the company’s representatives must open a bank account and deposit the minimum share capital in it, operation which requires one day and which has as a result the issuing of a deposit certificate.
 Then, the trading name that investors want has to be verified (to see if it is available or not) and if there aren’t any issues, then it will be reserved.

 The procedure is the same as in many other countries from Europe, such as Italy, and applies also when you want to start a business in the Netherlands.
 The articles of association are the main documents sitting at the base of each legal entity (that has a corporate structure) so it’s necessary to draft one and notarize it in front of a public notary.
-The notarized articles of association along with the certificate proving the bank deposit and the name reservation must be deposit at the Company Register
+The notarized articles of association along with the certificate proving the bank deposit and the name reservation must be deposit at the Company Register.

 At the same time, the managing board must submit the registration for Lithuanian State Tax Inspectorate (the Lithuanian Revenue Authority) for corporate tax, VAT, and State Social Insurance Fund Board (SODRA).
 After that, a settlement bank account must be opened and a company seal must be obtained in order to perform daily activities.
-This is the last step prior to being able to start your business operations in Lithuania
+This is the last step prior to being able to start your business operations in Lithuania.

 What are the documents necessary for company registration in Lithuania?